 The Syrians and displaced Palestinians from Syria face legal restrictions in Lebanon which Najdeh's volunteers help them overcome to get legal residencies, also to register their newborns, as well as any new marriages and deaths in the families of refugees.

-Najdeh launched food voucher distribution campaigns in refugee camps and unofficial gatherings in Saida in Southern Lebanon, and other campaigns offering winter clothes and heaters.
-It offered psychological support to children refugees, and individual therapy when needed.
+Najdeh launched food voucher distribution campaigns in refugee camps and unofficial gatherings in Sidon in Southern Lebanon, and other campaigns offering winter clothes and heaters as part of its emergency relief strategy.
+It offers psychological support to women and children refugees, and individual therapy when needed to deal with the trauma of the war.
 Workshops on violence, discrimination, sexual harassment were organised to help female refugees and younger ones.

-The projects also addressed the needs of the vulnerable hosting communities in order to minimise risks of tension.
+The projects also addressed the needs of the vulnerable hosting communities in order to minimize risks of tension.